Trusted WordPress tutorials, when you need them most.

 You can also read our WordPress troubleshooting guide.
 This step-by-step guide will help you pinpoint the issue and easily find the solution.

 We hope this article helped you fix the WordPress ‘failed to open stream’ error.
-You may also want to bookmark our list of the most common WordPress errors and how to fix them, along with our expert picks for the must-have WordPress plugins to grow your website.
+You may also want to bookmark our list of the most common WordPress errors and our guide on how to fix the critical error in WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.